killerapp/langchain-baml/README.md

 Percentage missing with improved prompt: 62.0%
 Number of JSON parsing errors: 13
 ```
 The result?
 A failure rate of ~**62%**.
 While this is a slight improvement from our initial 75%, it’s nowhere near reliable enough.
 We still failed to extract a graph from 13 out of 20 articles.
-The `JsonOutputParser` threw an error each time because `llama3`, despite our best efforts with prompting, still produced malformed JSON.
+The `JsonOutputParser` threw an error each time because `gpt-oss`, despite our best efforts with prompting, still produced malformed JSON.

 This demonstrates a fundamental limitation: